-With the VTK, Girl Scouts and leaders can explore meeting topics and program activities together and follow the fun as they plan their Girl Scout year.
+With the Volunteer Toolkit, Girl Scouts and leaders can explore meeting topics and program activities together and follow the fun as they plan their Girl Scout year.
+Using the Volunteer Toolkit:

-Safety is paramount in Girl Scouting, and this resource—Safety Activity Checkpoints—contains everything you need to know to help keep your Girl Scouts safe during a variety of exciting activities outside of their regular troop meetings.
+Safety Activity Checkpoints: Safety is paramount in Girl Scouting, and Safety Activity Checkpoints contains everything you need to know to help keep your Girl Scouts safe during a variety of exciting activities outside of their regular Girl Scout troop meetings.

 We know that when you have the knowledge and skills you need to manage your Girl Scouts, both you and your troop will thrive.
-Our Volunteer Learning page provides a list of upcoming learning opportunities, or contact us to ask about ongoing learning opportunities that will help you grow your skills and confidence.
+Contact your council to ask about ongoing learning opportunities that will help you grow your skills and confidence.

 Without our passionate and dedicated volunteers, there would be no Girl Scouting.
-That’s why we celebrate National Volunteer Month every April!
-And get ready to crank up the party as we ring in National Girl Scout Leader’s Day on April 22.
+That’s why we celebrate National Volunteer Month every April and turn up the party as we ring in National Girl Scout Leader’s Day on April 22.

 Girl Scouts also celebrates National Volunteer Week, which falls during the third week of April.
-What can we say—we love our volunteers!
-Be sure to join us in our local annual volunteer appreciation celebrations.
+What can we say, we love our volunteers!

 The decision by Boy Scouts of America (BSA) to open the Boy Scout program to girls has fundamentally altered the nature of the relationship between BSA and Girl Scouts nationally and locally.
 Local relationships between BSA and Girl Scout councils that have led to partnerships and joint activities in the past may now create certain risks or challenges for Girl Scouts.
 For this reason, councils are encouraged to avoid joint recruiting and/or joint participation in community events or activities.

-To protect the integrity of the Girl Scout brand and reinforce our programming as unique and best in class, we must ensure that we take care that the activities in which our members participate are exclusive to the Girl Scout program, are safe and youth-led, and are conducted under the appropriate supervision of Girl Scouts.
+To protect the integrity of the Girl Scout brand and reinforce our programming as unique and best in class, we must ensure that we take care that the activities in which Girl Scouts participate are exclusive to the Girl Scout program, are safe and Girl Scout-led, and are conducted under the appropriate supervision of Girl Scouts.